KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MagicMirror2.ino`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `MMM-Gestures.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
-6. Deprecated: Found ` electron-rebuild` in file `README.MD`: Replace it with `@electron/rebuild`
-7. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.MD`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Deprecated: Found ` electron-rebuild` in file `postinstall`: Replace it with `@electron/rebuild`
-11. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-12. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-13. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GHIN by C-Deck](https://github.com/C-Deck/MMM-GHIN)